orbitalquark/textadept/doc/12_Compiling.md

   `typedef`ed.
 * *cdk_config.h* no longer defines `HAVE_SETLOCALE` since Textadept handles
-  locale settings, no longer defines `HAVE_NCURSES_H` and `NCURSES` since Textadept supports multiple curses implementations (not just ncurses), and conditionally enables `HAVE_GRP_H`, `HAVE_LSTAT`, and `HAVE_PWD_H` definitions on \*nix platforms since Windows does not have them.
+  locale settings, no longer defines `HAVE_NCURSES_H` and `NCURSES` since Textadept supports multiple curses implementations (not just ncurses), conditionally enables `HAVE_GRP_H`, `HAVE_LSTAT`, and `HAVE_PWD_H` definitions on \*nix platforms since Windows does not have them, and explicitly undefines `NCURSES_OPAQUE` since newer versions of ncurses on Mac OSX define it.
 * *cdk_util.h* `#define`s `Beep` as `CDKBeep` on Windows platforms since Beep is already defined.
 * The `baseName` and `dirName` functions in *cdk.c* recognize Window's '\'